-1.3 Topten.eu: expected selection criteria in 2021 for heat pumps
+1.3 Topten.eu: expected selection criteria for end of project

-For space heaters and combination heaters, the space heating energy efficiency ( $\eta_s$ ) is the key parameter.
+For space heaters and combination heaters, the space heating energy efficiency $(\eta_s)$ is the key parameter.
 As heating demand is not constant over the year, it is good to reflect the part load operation in the performance criterion.